“How do I even know if my hips are tight?”

 “Tight” is a relative concept, which will vary person-to-person.
 We all have different fitness goals so what one person think is tight, may be satisfactory for someone else.

-Running or biking a lot and looking to cross-train?
+Or maybe you’re running or biking a lot and looking to cross-train?

 Whether you just want to add more stretching into your routine or want to pretzel yourself into Full Lotus, here is a quiz you can do in less than 30-seconds to see where your hips are at: